ghga-de/ghga-metadata-schema/docs/linkml-quickstart.md

 The `related_mappings` slot can be used to define external concepts, predicates, or properties which are considered to be related mappings to the class (or slot) being defined.

+---

+## Determining the granularity of mappings

+What does it mean for an external concept to be one of `related_mappings`, `broad_mappings`, `narrow_mappings`, `close_mappings`, `exact_mappings`?

+Here is an decision tree that will help you determine the granularity of your
+mappings:
+- An external concept can be considered as an exact mapping to class or slot if the former can be used interchangeably with the latter.
+That is, the semantics are identical and any transitive property that the external concept might bring into the model must not violate the internal consistency of the model.
+- If it is difficult to determine if an external concept can be considered an exact mapping then it is much safer to treat it as a close mapping
+- If an external concept can be treated a sub-class of the class or slot then it can be treated as a narrow mapping
+- If an external concept can be treated as a super-class of the class or slot then it can be treated as a broad mapping
+- If an external concept is distantly related to a class or slot then it can be treated as a related mapping